shafihaque7/shafiweather/README.md

 ## Build Setup

-> Optimized for iPhone 13 pro
+> Use iPhone 13 pro when selecting a simulator